BTS-OSAV/FGDC-Geospatial-Transportation-Subcommittee/Meetings/Road Specifications/readme.md

-## Road Specification Working Group Meeting Minutes
+## US Road Specification Working Group

 **The Road Specification Working Group is chaired by Tom Roff.
 The committee develops transportation standards to improve data quality, accessibility, exchange, and interoperability of US roads data.**